MasyanYA-chill/global_warming/README.md

 ## project idea:
 1. help users with solving the global warming problems.
-2. tell users how to save or planet from the global_warming.
+2. tell users how to save our planet from the global warming.
 3. make users intereseted in the Earth condition.